mitsuba-renderer/drjit/docs/general.rst

 Dr.Jit can trace this operation and include it in the generated kernel (i.e., it is *symbolic*).

-Reductions of dynamic 1D arrays (e.g., :py:class:`drjit.cuda.Float`) are an
+Reductions of JIT-compiled 1D arrays (e.g., :py:class:`drjit.cuda.Float`) are an
 important special case.
 Since each value of such an array represents a different execution thread of a parallel program, Dr.Jit must first invoke :py:func:`drjit.eval` to evaluate and store the array in memory and then launch